Enegnei/AppleVsFBI/AppleVsFBI.md

 (remember authentication from earlier).
 On February 19th, a “senior Apple executive” told journalists at **Motherboard**, [**The Guardian**](https://twitter.com/dannyyadron/status/700830922585743360) and others that this is not true – the FBiOS "[would be effective on every type of iPhone currently being sold](https://web.archive.org/web/20160221092412/http://motherboard.vice.com/read/apple-the-exploit-the-fbi-is-asking-for-would-work-on-all-iphones)."

 ![Motherboard, Secure Enclave](https://pbs.twimg.com/media/CbnuF7iVIAE0A76.jpg)

+Apple has now included this warning in an [FAQ for customers](https://web.archive.org/web/20160222150037/https://www.apple.com/customer-letter/answers/):

+> Law enforcement agents around the country have already said they have hundreds of iPhones they want Apple to unlock if the FBI wins this case.
+In the physical world, it would be the equivalent of a master key, capable of opening hundreds of millions of locks.
+Of course, Apple would do our best to protect that key, but in a world where all of our data is under constant threat, it would be relentlessly attacked by hackers and cybercriminals.
+As recent attacks on the IRS systems and countless other data breaches have shown, no one is immune to cyberattacks.

+"Hundreds of millions of locks."
+This would apply to most, if not all of their customer base.

 This detail is very important, if true, because many tech journalists (including from **Ars Technica**) also speculated that [FBiOS wouldn't even work on other 5C iPhones](https://web.archive.org/web/20160219203100/http://arstechnica.com/apple/2016/02/encryption-isnt-at-stake-the-fbi-knows-apple-already-has-the-desired-key/) because, since the FBI is allowing that the custom software